Mangan district: Economy

 Mangan is known as the Large Cardamom Capital of the world.
 The climate and terrain best suit the cultivation of the larger variety of Cardamom here.

 The region has many power projects and enjoys almost uninterrupted electricity.
 The steep gradient and the innumerable lakes on the higher reaches facilitate ideal conditions for generation of hydro electric power.

 In 2006 the Ministry of Panchayati Raj named North Sikkim one of the country's 250 most backward districts (out of a total of 640).
 It is the only district in Sikkim currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 Tourism

 Most of North Sikkim is restricted to travellers and permits are needed to visit these areas.
 The area, which shares a sensitive border with the People's Republic of China is heavily patrolled by the Indian army.
-However, in view of exquisite scenic beauty, a large number of tourists have started visiting the region overcoming all sorts of hardship.
-Often unregulated tourism becomes a major conservation issue in fragile ecosystem such as high mountains.
+However, owing to the natural environment and scenery, a large number of tourists have started visiting the region.
+Often unregulated tourism becomes a conservation issue in fragile ecosystem such as high mountains.